 Sport, RMZ-4 packages have only one 12-volt outlet; others have two

 RMZ-4 gets illuminated ignition key cylinder

 Under the Hood Engine and transmission configurations include:

 152-horsepower, 2.5-liter inline-four-cylinder, aluminum block/cylinder head, DOHC, four valves per cylinder with 171 pounds-feet of peak torque

 261-hp, 4.0-liter V-6, aluminum block/cylinder head, DOHC, four valves per cylinder with 281 pounds-feet of peak torque

 Five-speed manual available only in base extended cab 4x2 with inline-four engine

 Five-speed automatic standard in all other inline-four and all V-6 models

 Electronically controlled part-time four-wheel-drive transfer case

-Safety Suzuki also takes advantage of Nissan electronic-brake controls, such as active limited-slip traction control, electronic stability system, Hill Descent and Hill Hold controls.
-Hill Descent Control helps maintain a slow, steady speed down steep hills so the driver can concentrate on steering.
-Hill Hold Control helps keep the truck from rolling back on a steep hill when the driver moves from the brake pedal to the gas pedal.
+Safety Suzuki also takes advantage of Nissan electronic controls, such as active limited-slip traction control, electronic stability system, hill descent control and hill start assist.
+Hill descent control helps maintain a slow, steady speed down steep hills so the driver can concentrate on steering.
+Hill start assist helps keep the truck from rolling back on a steep hill when the driver moves from the brake pedal to the gas pedal.